kaito881221/endgame-protocol/README.md

 	Decisions on the detailed rules for the future 'Alliance' system o	Holding $EGP means more than just owning an asset; it means having the right to become an operator who determines the direction of the protocol.
-3. Right to Own: Beneficiaries of the Nation's Growth The $EGP token is a 'proof of ownership' that absorbs all the economic value generated from the growth of the SuFi Nation. o	Value Accrual: Through the continuous burn mechanism, the scarcity of the token increases, directly rewarding long-term holders with the value of the ecosystem's growth. o	Revenue Sharing: Revenue generated by the 'Survivors' Syndicate' through external project investments or audit services will be distributed to EGP holders (DAO members), providing an experience where the success of the ecosystem becomes one's own success.
+3. Right to Own: Beneficiaries of the Nation's Growth The $EGP token is a 'proof of ownership' that absorbs all the economic value generated from the growth of the SurFi Nation. o	Value Accrual: Through the continuous burn mechanism, the scarcity of the token increases, directly rewarding long-term holders with the value of the ecosystem's growth. o	Revenue Sharing: Revenue generated by the 'Survivors' Syndicate' through external project investments or audit services will be distributed to EGP holders (DAO members), providing an experience where the success of the ecosystem becomes one's own success.
 4. Right to Economic Prosperity: The Core of Future Value Creation Endgame Protocol goes beyond the scarcity and activity of EGP to maximize the token's intrinsic value through practical utility and robust demand generation, thereby providing continuous economic prosperity to its participants. o	Multi Asset Vault & DeFi Integration: We plan to build a Multi Asset Vault system where EGP holders can leverage their EGP as collateral or deposit external assets (BTC, ETH, Stablecoin, etc.) into the Vault to generate profit.
 We intend to utilize the assets deposited in the Vault to initiate loans within decentralized finance (DeFi) protocols and distribute the resulting interest margin to Vault participants.
 This mechanism will grant EGP strong collateral value and practical utility for generating revenue, significantly increasing the demand for purchasing and holding EGP. o	Ecosystem DApp & Service Expansion: We plan to continuously expand the use cases for EGP by developing exclusive DApps and services that require EGP for access or offer special benefits. o	Integrated Fee Model: We will introduce a model where EGP is used to pay fees for specific services within the Endgame Protocol ecosystem, and a portion of these fees will be either burned or redistributed to EGP holders, thereby continuously generating demand for EGP.
-Thus, the utility of EGP is robustly designed around four pillars: participation, governance, ownership, and prosperity within the ecosystem, consistently underpinning the token's intrinsic value and solidifying its status as a citizen of the SuFi Nation.
+Thus, the utility of EGP is robustly designed around four pillars: participation, governance, ownership, and prosperity within the ecosystem, consistently underpinning the token's intrinsic value and solidifying its status as a citizen of the SurFi Nation.

 ---